CalHenry/ocr/README.md

 ## Installation

-I advice to clone this repo to you local folder.

-However, I recommend to keep the folder structure like so:
+If you don't clone this repo, I strongly recommend to keep the folder structure for the code to run smoothly:

 ```
 ├── data